lubiah/kudadamold/src/routes/blog/_blog/the-flames-game/index.md

 image: https://kudadam.sirv.com/blog/the-flames-game/hero.jpg
 excerpt: The FLAMES game is a game which is usually played by kids, it can determine the relationship between two people with the use of their names.
 keywords:
+  - flames
   - flames game
   - how flames game work
   - how is flames played
+  - how to play flames
   - how to use flames
   - who invented flames game
 date: 2021-10-18